vivqu/vivqu.github.io/_posts/2021-02-15-baseline-bodies.md

 <hr class="section-divider" />

 <footnote>This article was last updated on 2/15/2021. v1 is 1,637 words and took 4.5 hours to write and edit.
-Thanks to Steph H. for the recommendation to read _Movement Matters_.</footnote>
+Thanks to Steph H. for the recommendation to read <i>Movement Matters</i>.</footnote>